glo26/asteroids-strike/README.md

 7. Players are able to top up as needed to increase winning based on skill-based performance rather than chance-based opportunities.

 NFT Assets: Every item in the shop except consumables are NFTs – this means that players have complete ownership over their collectibles or upgrades.
 These NFTs can be sold to other players in NFT marketplaces.
 The NFTs you purchase and receive in Asteroids Strike will also have their uses in Galaxy Gang’s future games. | For more information, access our whitepaper + deck here: https://bit.ly/gg-asteroids

+Roadmap: We will also follow with 'Crazy Rich Club' within the Galaxy Gang Universe in fixing the problem of lack of transparency in defi gaming ecosystem.
+See: https://github.com/glo26/crazyrichclub.

 # Contact Us
 galaxygangteam@gmail.com